-When you become pregnant you want to do everything you can to stay healthy.
+When you become pregnant, you want to do everything you can to stay healthy.
 Unfortunately, it is sometimes impossible to protect yourself from every illness out there.
-Chicken pox is a highly contagious viral infection that can be very serious.
-Fortunately, there are ways to protect you and your baby if you are threatened by chicken pox.
+Chickenpox is a highly contagious viral infection that can be very serious when you are pregnant.
+Fortunately, there are ways to protect you and your baby if you are at risk for chicken pox during pregnancy.

-Who is most at risk for getting chicken pox during pregnancy?
+Who is most at risk of getting chickenpox during pregnancy?

-- If you have been infected with chicken pox once before, then you are most likely immune to getting chicken pox again.
+- If you have been infected with chicken pox once before, then you are most likely immune to chicken pox.

-- If you have NOT been infected with chicken pox and are pregnant, you may be at risk of contracting the virus.
-You will want to avoid contact with anyone who has chicken pox.
+- If you have NOT been infected with chicken pox and are pregnant, you may be at risk for contracting the virus.
+You will want to avoid contact with anyone who has chickenpox.

-- If you are not sure if you have ever been infected with chicken pox, your doctor can give you a blood test to determine if you have the chicken pox antibodies.
-If the test shows that you have antibodies, then you are immune to chicken pox.
+- If you are not sure if you have ever been infected with chicken pox, your doctor can perform a blood test to determine if you have the chicken pox antibodies.
+If the test shows that you have antibodies, you are immune to chicken pox.

 - If chicken pox occurs within 5 days or less of delivery or 1-2 days after delivery, there is a 20-25% chance that your baby will develop chicken pox, known as congenital varicella.

 - If chicken pox occurs within 6-12 days before delivery, there is a chance that the baby can still get chicken pox.
-In this case your baby may receive some of your newly made chicken pox antibodies, which will cause the congenital varicella to be mild.
+In this case, your baby may receive some of your newly made chicken pox antibodies, which will cause congenital varicella to be mild.

-Possible birth defects may be scars, eye problems, poor growth, small head size, delayed development, and/or mental retardation.
+Possible birth defects may include scars, eye problems, poor growth, small head size, delayed development, and/or mental retardation.

-What can I do to protect my baby from chicken pox?
+What can I do to protect my baby?

 - If you have had chicken pox before, then there is nothing you need to do to protect your baby during pregnancy.
 Your body should have antibodies that protect you from contracting chicken pox; therefore, your baby will be protected.

-- If you have not had chicken pox before, you may receive the shot of zoster immune globulin (ZIG) if you are pregnant and come in contact with someone who has chicken pox.
-ZIG must be given with 4 days of first exposure.
+- If you have not had chickenpox before and are pregnant, you may receive the shot of zoster immune globulin (ZIG) when you come in contact with someone who has chickenpox.
+ZIG must be given within 4 days of first exposure.
 This is only given if you do not already have the antibodies against chicken pox.

 It is rare that a person will contract chicken pox twice, but those with immune problems are at an elevated risk of a second infection.
-There are also those cases when people think they had chicken pox when they were younger, when in fact it was just a rash or something else.
+There are also cases where people think they had chicken pox when they were younger, when in fact it was a rash or something else.